 Gathering up the courage to ask for a divorce is hard.
 Things can get even harder if your spouse resists or starts threatening to take you to court or never pay you a dime.
 Unfortunately, this does happen, but just because your spouse makes a threat doesn’t mean that it is true.
 Using the Divorce Decisions Workbook by Margorie Engel and Diana Gould, we answer a reader’s question by looking at the most common divorce threats and separate fact from fiction.

-My spouse and I are divorcing, and he says that unless I agree to split the property the way he wants, he’ll take me to court and the judge will order us to sell everything.
-Can he do that?
+My spouse and I are divorcing, and they say that unless I agree to split the property the way they want, they’ll take me to court and the judge will order us to sell everything.
+Can my spouse do that?

 For example, if you want to keep the house and there are sufficient other assets that could be awarded to your spouse to make the settlement fair, it is unlikely the judge would order the house to be sold.

 If your spouse is willing to launch one divorce threat, they might have others in store for you.
 Make sure that you are ready!
 Here is a list of divorce threats, courtesy of Margorie Engel and Diana Gould from their book Divorce Decisions Workbook.

 “Unless you play this my way, you’ll never get a dime.”